• Skip to primary navigation

 Add Color: Next, add your color!
 Mix the color thoroughly into the baking soda + water mixture.

-Mold into apples: Roll your baking soda “dough” into balls and add a pipe cleaner (or stick) as a stem a the top of each apple.
+Mold into apple shapes: Roll your baking soda “dough” into balls and add a pipe cleaner (or stick) as a stem a the top of each apple.

 Let them dry (if you want): You can leave these overnight to harden, but if you cannot wait even a second more and need to get started on the fun, you can use them while they’re still damp.